vhr1975/ai-architecture-showcase/ai-architecture-lab/services/blog-cms/README.md

 # Blog CMS

-A sample Blog Content Management System (CMS) built using a **layered architecture**.
+A sample **Blog Content Management System (CMS)** built using a **layered architecture**.
+This project serves as a **software architecture showcase**, demonstrating clear separation of concerns, the repository pattern, and simple event-driven hooks.

+---

+## 📁 Directory Highlights

+- `src/` — application source (presentation, application, domain, infrastructure)
-The project includes a structured `src/` directory for source code and a `tests/` directory for unit and integration tests.
+- `tests/` — unit and integration tests
+- `docs/` — architecture docs, ADRs, and diagrams

 ---